 Each grant includes a deferred equity unit ("Deferred Equity Unit") and performance unit ("Performance Unit") subject to various terms including terms of forfeiture and acceleration of vesting.
-Each 100 Deferred Equity Units represent the unsecured right to receive 100 units of SLP.
 The Deferred Equity Unit represents the unsecured right to receive one unit of SLP or the equivalent cash value of up to 50% (or such other percentage as may be determined by the Company's Executive Committee) of SLP's units issuable upon the vesting of any such Deferred Equity Units and the remaining 50% in units upon the vesting of any such Deferred Equity Units.
-Such cash amount is to be calculated using the equivalent share price of the Silvercrest's Class A shares as of the applicable vesting date.
+Such cash amount is to be calculated using the equivalent share price of the Silvercrest's Class A Common Stock as of the applicable vesting date.
 The Performance Unit represents the unsecured right to receive one unit of SLP for every two units of SLP issuable upon the vesting of any such Deferred Equity Units.